Rapinoe slams English football for 'disgraceful' under-investment in women's game | Goal.com

 Megan Rapinoe has slammed English football for their "disgraceful" under-investment in the women's game while admitting to fearing for her career after taking a knee in 2016.

-The profile of the Women's Super League was raised significantly following a summer of major transfers, with four more members of the United States' 2019 World Cup winners squad completing moves to England.
+The profile of the Women's Super League was raised significantly following a summer of major transfers, with members of the United States' 2019 World Cup winners squad completing moves to England.

-Lucy Bronze and Rose Lavelle joined Manchester City from Lyon and OL Reign respectively, Pernille Harder moved to Chelsea from Wolfsburg and Alex Morgan left Orlando Pride to take up a new challenge with Tottenham.
+Rose Lavelle joined Manchester City from OL Reign and Alex Morgan left Orlando Pride to take up a new challenge with Tottenham.

-They joined international stars like Sam Kerr and Vivianne Miedema in the WSL, which is finally starting to see increased exposure around the world after entering into its 10th year.
+They joined international stars like Pernille Harder, Sam Kerr and Vivianne Miedema in the WSL, which is finally starting to see increased exposure around the world after entering into its 10th year.

 Rapinoe, who serves as captain for both the USWNT and OL Reign, thinks a solid platform for the women's game to grow on a larger scale has been a long-time coming, and she has been particularly unimpressed by the lack of funding provided to clubs in England.